Posts tagged: EFL Classroom Discipline

 It is important to get some idea from your employer what rules they feel should be enforced and what they recommend you do about discipline problems.

-Ask the other teachers at a school what the school enforces and if they “back up” their teachers.
+When you are new at a school, ask the other teachers what the school enforces and if they “back up” their teachers.
 Some don’t, and it is better to know that before you have to press the point, and lose.
+Some schools will give lip service to certain rules and you can find yourself out on a limb if they don’t support them.

 Cheating